 There’s quite a bit of technical detail that goes into all this.
 The initial paper describing the first blockchain system is ingenious, and we highly recommend reading it.

 At Stellar, we don’t look at blockchain as a competition.
 There’s a lot of good software out there!
 Here are some resources to start if you’re looking to get a broad understanding of the blockchain space.
 Keep in mind, a lot of these are created and maintained by other communities and companies, so we can’t vouch for their up-to-the-minute accuracy.

 Created a decade ago by the still-anonymous “Satoshi Nakamoto”, Bitcoin is the source and inspiration for basically all blockchain systems.
 Many popular platforms like Litecoin and Dogecoin are straightforward derivatives of BTC.
-Stellar doesn't use the same technology, but many of its basic principles are the same.
+Stellar doesn't use the same technology, but takes inspiration from the basic blockchain principles Bitcoin set forth.

 - This is a good basic technical/conceptual Bitcoin primer.

 - This is another good overview, which ties in some of what motivated the creation of the technology.